Donald Cotton: "The Herdsmen of Aquarius"

 The Gunfighters was Donald Cotton's last contribution to Doctor Who.
 Another submission entitled The Herdsmen of Aquarius (or The Herdsmen of Venus) was rejected by Gerry Davis in June 1966.
 It would have featured an "explanation" for the Loch Ness Monster, which the storyline explained away as livestock kept by aliens.

 Post-Doctor Who career

-After helping to create Adam Adamant Lives!, Donald Cotton mainly confined his attention to writing and performing for the stage, although he would also become a novelist and columnist.
+After helping to create Adam Adamant Lives!, Cotton mainly confined his attention to writing and performing for the stage, although he would also become a novelist and columnist.
 He helped Tony Snell write the satirical 1968 album Medieval & Latter Day Lays, also known as Englishman Abroad.
+He concluded his acting career at the Theatre Royal, Northampton, acting, writing and directing for the company (travelling there by donkey and cart since he never acquired a driving licence).
 In the 1980s, Cotton novelised his Doctor Who serials as well as The Romans for Target Books.
 For this, he took a comedic and unusual approach and presented them in the first person.
 His Romans adaptation takes the form of an epistolary novel told by, among other narrators, the Doctor's companion Ian Chesterton.
 The Gunfighters is told by Doc Holliday and has Johnny Ringo take the contract to kill the Earps in order to afford a copy of the Cambridge Encyclopedia of Classical Biography.
 He wrote a novel entitled Bodkin Papers in 1986.